Data Frames - Part 2

 The Correlation Coefficients

-To analyse the correlations in a data set, we are only interested in the \(N*(N-1)/2\) unduplicated correlation coefficients.
+To analyse the correlations in a dataset, we are only interested in the \(N*(N-1)/2\) unduplicated correlation coefficients.
 Here is a way to extract them and assign them to a variable.

 PYTHON